 Have you ever left your hire car parked in the Spanish sun?
-If so then you’ll know just how blisteringly powerful that ball of solar energy can be.
+If so, you’ll know just how blisteringly powerful that ball of solar energy can be.

-I mention this because I recently became embroiled in a pub conversation with a couple of friends who have properties in Spain and both of them make full use of the sun’s energy by having solar panels on their roof terraces.
-Well, why wouldn't you.
-Malaga for example has close on 3000 hours of sunshine a year.
+I mention this because I recently became embroiled in a pub conversation with a couple of friends who have properties in Spain, and both of them make full use of the sun’s energy by having solar panels on their roof terraces.
+Well, why wouldn’t you?
+Malaga, for example, has close to 3000 hours of sunshine a year.

-Anyway, the gist of the conversation was that while my chums are basking in the sun on their roof terraces guzzling the occasional chilled San Miguel their electricity costs are being slashed by the energy being generated by their photovoltaic (PV) solar panels.
+Anyway, the gist of the conversation was that while my chums are basking in the sun on their roof terraces, guzzling the occasional chilled San Miguel, their electricity costs are being slashed by the energy generated by their photovoltaic (PV) solar panels.

-This prompted the question of why weren't their cars harvesting the same solar energy while they are being toasted by the Spanish sun on the villa driveway?.
+This prompted the question of why their cars were not harvesting the same solar energy while being toasted by the Spanish sun on the villa driveway?.
 This makes enormous sense.

 One of my mates was convinced he had hit on the groundbreaking idea of vehicle manufacturers offering solar panels on car roofs as an optional extra.

 But before he rushed out of the pub on his way to the Patents Office to register his fortune-making theory, I told him that quite a few car makers were already developing models with solar panel roofs.
 And there is even a solar paint idea, albeit, at the experimental stage, that uses photovoltaic technology that, in the future, could be painted onto cars.
 More about that later.

 But is it really such a good idea to have solar panels on cars?
 Would it really provide significant energy harvesting to make a noticeable contribution to powering electric and hybrid vehicles?
 And how would they look?
 Nothing turns off potential car buyers if the vehicle they spend bundles of hard-earned cash on is not visually appealing.

 So efficiency and aesthetics are the two big questions when it comes to solar cars.